42 Ways to Lose 5 Inches of Belly Fat

 USE A DASH OF CINNAMON

 Cinnamon contains powerful antioxidants called polyphenols that are proven to alter body composition and improve insulin sensitivity.
 But that’s not all: The powerful spice was also shown to ward off weight gain and visceral fat in animals fed a sugar-enhanced diet.
-That doesn’t give you free reign to eat all the sweets you want without consequence (the study was only on critters, after all), but it couldn’t hurt to add some cinnamon to your coffee or oatmeal if you’ve been having a tough time staying away from sugary indulgences.
+That doesn’t give you free rein to eat all the sweets you want without consequence (the study was only on critters, after all), but it couldn’t hurt to add some cinnamon to your coffee or oatmeal if you’ve been having a tough time staying away from sugary indulgences.

 COOK WITH CAYENNE